-Gagosian Gallery is pleased to present an exhibition that explores the enduring fascination of marble, beginning with ancient idols, through classical and Renaissance statuary to twentieth century and contemporary sculpture.
+Gagosian is pleased to present an exhibition that explores the enduring fascination of marble, beginning with ancient idols and moving on through classical and Renaissance statuary to twentieth-century and contemporary sculpture.

 A sensual yet resilient natural material, marble has over time developed a rich visual vocabulary together with a constantly mutating symbolism.
 Our Neolithic ancestors carved it into primal representations of the human form.
 These ritual figures and vessels—strong, simple, abstract shapes—were dictated in part by the innate form of the excavated stone and the rudimentary tools available to work it.
 The Ancient Greeks and Romans worshipped marble and utilized it in all manner of civic edification, both architectural and sculptural, whereas in medieval times, it was vilified as idolatry by zealous clerics.
 During the Renaissance and on through the Enlightenment, it became charged with newly expressionistic significance.
 Twentieth-century and contemporary artists have tended to invert, shift, and play with all these approaches and their references, rendering marble ironic, enigmatic, and at times even incongruous.
 Thus marble links various spiritual and secular artistic traditions as they have reinvented themselves throughout history, just as the powerful aura that it exudes transcends time and change.